nathtiekk/tp/docs/DeveloperGuide.md

 **MSS**

 1. Insurance Agent requests to tag a client.
-2. System adds the tag to the client’s record.
+2. System adds the tag to the client's record.

     Use case ends.